Post-Brexit and OSH

 - Avoid any deregulation or erosion of workers’ OSH protections, rights, and standards.

-- Ratify ILO conventions in recognising a safe and healthy working environment as a fundamental principle and right at work.
+- Ratify ILO conventions in recognising a safe and healthy working environment as a fundamental principle and right at work, which includes Convention 155.

 - Protect and preserve human rights, decent work, worker protections, ethics and security regarding new and emerging hazards and risks.